porzione/wtcurve/README.md

 `gen_n_tag.py` is a sample script demonstrating how to programmatically generate multiple wavetables, note that destination paths are hard-coded.

 I have tested the 32-bit float WAV wavetables with the Linux versions of [Surge XT](https://surge-synthesizer.github.io/), [Bitwig Studio Grid](https://www.bitwig.com/the-grid/), [u-he Hive 2](https://u-he.com/products/hive/), and the [Vital](https://vital.audio/) software synthesizers.
 For compatibility reasons, it is recommended to leave the default number of samples as 2048 (do not use `-s` flag).
 Only Surge XT is able to load tagged wavetables with arbitrary number of samples.
 16-bit int and 32-bit float wt wavetables tested with Surge XT and Bitwig.
+The `--h2p` option saves a u-he Zebra 2 / ZebraHZ oscillator preset; this format is fixed at 16 waveforms of 128 samples, which are generated separately without affecting other outputs.

+Output file names encode the parameters: `90m_25h_5e.wav` means middle part width 90% (`-m`), y-offset 25% (`-o`), exponential curve with exponent 5 (`-e`); `F4ht` is tanh 4.0, `F-7bz` is Bezier -7.0, `dl` is direct line.
+Filter and transform suffixes: `_sg` savgol, `_ga` gauss, `_bc` bitcrush, `_rev` reverse, `_sh` shift, `_no` normalize.
+With `--fullfn`, samples and waveforms counts are appended, e.g. `_2048s_256w`.

 ### Visuals